I need your help!

 • Introduce “desirable difficulties” to instruction, such as spreading training over several sessions and varying the circumstances of the training.
 These challenges can harm the speed that students learn but leaves them better able to retain what they learned and to transfer it to new situations in the future.

 • To account for over-confidence, add in safety factors and buffer time.
+People tend to under-estimate how long it will take to complete a project, known as the planning fallacy (Kahneman, 2011).
 For instance, add 30%–50% extra time to all time-completion estimates for projects.

 18.7.5 Satisficing (Versus Optimizing)